makism/udacity-dataengineer-nanodegree/5 - Capstone/WRITEUP.md

 In this paragraph, we will describe shortly each step in our proposed pipeline.

+##### 0 - Fetch Raw Data and Artifacts.ipynb

+We have provided a simple script to fetch the required raw data, and artifacts.
+This way, one can be able to replicate our work.

 ##### 1 - Load and Sample.ipynb

 ```mermaid